Gang of Four (band): Early years and Entertainment! (1976–1979)

 The band initially consisted of vocalist Jon King, guitarist Andy Gill, drummer Hugo Burnham and bass guitarist Dave Wolfson.
-After two or three gigs, Wolfson was replaced by Dave Allen.
+After two gigs, Wolfson was replaced by Dave Allen.

 Gang of Four's music brought together an eclectic array of influences, ranging from the Frankfurt School of social criticism to the increasingly clear trans-Atlantic punk consensus.
-Gang of Four was named by Andy Corrigan, a member of the Mekons, while driving around with Gill and King when he came upon a newspaper billboard on the intra-Party coup against China's "Gang of Four", the joke being that King's name was a pun for Jiang Qing.
+Gang of Four was named by Andy Corrigan, a member of the Mekons, while driving around with Gill and King when he spotted a newspaper billboard on the intra-Party coup against China's "Gang of Four", the joke being that King's name was a pun for Jiang Qing.

 The band's debut single, "Damaged Goods" backed with "(Love Like) Anthrax" and "Armalite Rifle", was recorded in June 1978 and released on 10 December 1978, on Edinburgh's Fast Product label.
 It was a Number 1 indie chart hit and John Peel radio show favourite.
 "Damaged Goods" was voted one of the 100 Greatest debut singles of all time in 2020's Rolling Stone Poll Two Peel radio sessions followed, which, with their incendiary live performances, propelled the band to international attention and sold-out shows across Europe and North America.
 They were then signed by EMI Records.
 The group's debut single with this label, "At Home He's a Tourist", charted in 1979.
 Invited to appear on top rated BBC music program Top of the Pops, the band walked off the show when the BBC told them to sing "rubbish" in the place of the original lyric "rubbers", as the original line was considered too risqué.
 The single was then banned by BBC Radio and TV, which lost the band some support at EMI.
 King's lyrics were always controversial and a later single, "I Love a Man in a Uniform", was banned by the BBC during the Falklands War in 1982.